 It’s crunch time!
-This week sees the start of the Global Series, the decisive phase in the 2020 MotoGP™ eSport Championship which will ultimately decide the champion.
+This week sees the second round of the Global Series, the decisive phase in the 2020 MotoGP™ eSport Championship which will ultimately decide the champion.

 Gamers from around the world have had to navigate a way through the Pro Draft and Draft Selection to make it this far, with eleven finalists competing across four rounds and eight races to decide who is fastest!

 Eleven riders from four different continents will each represent one of the current MotoGP™ teams with competitors from Australia, Brazil, Indonesia, Italy, and Spain making up a strong Global Series entry list.

 As you will see there is a mixture of new blood and youthful hunger certain to challenge the experienced names that have tasted success in the three previous years of competition.